Thingo1991/Shopping_mall_analysis/README.md

  - "Clothing" appears to be the highest-selling category.
  - The "Souvenir", "Books", and "Technology" categories seem to have lower sales compared to others.

-### Comparing the revenue among categories by gender and categories:
+### Comparing the revenue among categories by genders and categories:
 #### Summary by Gender Category:
 ![Capture3](https://github.com/Thingo1991/Shopping_mall_analysis/assets/149863801/9e5577c9-5352-4056-bc70-4d2d8b7576bc)
 ![image](https://github.com/Thingo1991/Shopping_mall_analysis/assets/149863801/c8fca0a0-1c45-4df8-a44b-999fb451ded3)